yashwantshila/rajtst/docs/IP_CAPTURE_SYSTEM.md

 ## Usage

 ### For Users
-1. Log in to the application
+1. Register or log in to the application
-2. Navigate to the Index page
-3. IP address is automatically captured and displayed
-4. IP is stored in Firestore for future reference
+2. Your IP address is captured once and stored in Firestore

 ### For Developers
 1. Backend automatically handles IP detection